pytorch/pytorch/docs/source/rpc.rst

 how a given function should be treated on the callee side.

 .. warning::
-  The ``rpc.functions`` package is experimental and subject to change.
+  The ``rpc.functions`` package is a prototype feature and subject to change.

 .. autofunction:: torch.distributed.rpc.functions.async_execution